-The economy witnessed increased capital inflows in the form of foreign direct investments (FDI) and portfolio investment, driven largely by the improved

-Global developments during the year including the general slowdown in growth, persisting European debt crisis, weak financial markets, elevated commodity prices and inflation rates, affected the Nigerian economy in several ways. investment climate.
-However, the tight private external financing environment, caused largely by the Euro area debt crisis, intensified pressures in foreign exchange markets across the globe.
+The economy witnessed increased capital inflows in the form of foreign direct investments (FDI) and portfolio investment, driven largely by growth, persisting European debt crisis, the improved investment climate.
+However, the weak financial markets, elevated tight private external financing environment, caused largely by the Euro area debt crisis, affected the Nigerian economy in intensified pressures in foreign exchange markets across the globe.
 Inflows from foreign banks remained low.
 Nonetheless, there was modest accretion to the external reserves and the 6.5 months of import cover realized by end-2011 was adequate to engender confidence among the trading partners.